Dr Hemant R. Ojha

 Dr Dhungel conducted PhD is in subsurface drip irrigation, which addressed aeration in crops with different rooting systems and soil types.
 This project investigated the effect of air injection (aeration) in crop physiology, water use efficiency, yield quantity and quality.
 He is also trained in systems thinking in agriculture and rural development through his Master of Applied Science degree from Western Sydney University.
 He has also obtained Bachelor of Agriculture from the prestigious Rampur Campus of Tribhuvan University, Nepal.

-Research Fellow - Climate Change and Disaster Management
+Research Fellow - Social Justice and Development

 Dr Prativa Sapkota